muratk3n/thirdwave/en/README.md

 The evidence is destroyed, got nothing to worry about.
 Might as well act like it for optics..
 Preemptive ask now is better than being asked later..
 This guy cld be good in marketing..
-Clearly not a good scientist, the whole mask thing (first none, then double) was straight up stupid

 "@joshrogin